-Step 2: Select Crop Tool
+Step 2: Select Crop tool In Photoshop

 We need the crop tool that is present in the Toolbar.
 The icon of the crop tool is in the shape of two overlapping L’s.
 You can also select it by pressing C on your keyboard.
 A cropping border will be placed around your image.
 If you have used this crop tool on another image, the border will be set to the older dimensions.
 You must first reset it to default before going any further.

 Step 3: Reset Crop Options

 You must first restore the crop tool to its default settings.
 To do this, either Control-click (on Mac) or right-click (on Windows), on the crop icon in the options bar.
 A small drop-down will appear.
 Choose the ‘Reset Tool’ option in this.
 The aspect ratio will now be rest to just Ratio, and the Height and Width fields are left empty.

 You will see that the cropping border continues to remain whatever it was previously.
 Click on Esc on your keyboard to rest the border.
 If that doesn’t work, select another tool in the Toolbar and then select the crop tool again.